iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted160013/report.md

 > The concept is fine but the fact that we are relying on someone who has the virus to input a code that no one seems to know about makes this app pretty useless.
 The last year has proven to us that we cannot rely on people to do the right thing so that makes this app double useless.
 This would have been far more useful if it kept the bluetooth device pinging but used every device's phone number and compared it against a database of known infected person's phone numbers.<br> :date: __2021-01-06 15:09:14__

-> I was just wondering if you have to have bluetooth on all the time in order for the exchange of private codes or it it does it automatically?<br> :date: __2021-01-04 07:11:42__

 #### 1-star reviews